MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

    1. Restart NGINX service.

-   1. Launch the administrator's utility and [restart the compute node](configure-admin-cli-stop-start.md).
+   1. Launch the administration tool/CLI and [restart the compute node](configure-admin-cli-stop-start.md).

    1. Repeat on each compute node.